cshawky/CsTool.Logger/README.md

 				// Perform as much tuning right at the start of your programme BEFORE
 				// logging occurs.
 If the Logger is used prior to tuning, system defaults
+				// will be active and the initial log entries will be written to the default location.
-				// will be active.
-This is OK, just potentially messy,
+				// This is OK, just potentially messy for application debugging on start up.

+				//
+				// Default file name is {ApplicationName}.log
+				// Customisable to: {FilePrepend}_{UserName}_{DateTime}.log
+				//
+				Logger.Instance.EnableUserNamePrepend = true;
+				Logger.FilePrepend = "MyLogs";
+				Logger.FileNameDateFilter = "yyyy-MM-dd";

+				// Tailor where the log files are stored.
+The default location is the startup
+				// folder.
+Specifically {StartupFolder}\Logs.
+If the folder is not writeable, the
+				// log files will be stored in the user's AppData\Local\Temp folder.
+				// Environment variables are supported.
+                Logger.Instance.SetLogDirectory("%SPECIALLOGS%");

 				// Set the logging level.
 This can be changed at any time
 				// Default is DebugThresholdLevel.Everything
-				Logger.LogThresholdMaxLevel = DebugThresholdLevel.Info;
+				Logger.LogThresholdMaxLevel = DebugThresholdLevel.LogWarning;

 				// Optionally you can tune it
 				Logger.IsLoseMessageOnBufferFull = true; 		// Default false
 				Logger.CountLoggedMessagesMaximum = 10000;		// Default 100000
 				Logger.CountOldLogFilesToKeep = 2;				// Default 20

-				// Optionally tailor the log file.
-If set FilePrepend and FileNameDateFilter
-				// are used as follows:
-				// 	string dateText = DateTimeOffset.Now.ToString(FileNameDateFilter);
-				// 	name = string.Format("{0} {1}{2}", FilePrepend, dateText, LogFileExtension);
-				Logger.FilePrepend = "MyLogs";
-				Logger.FileNameDateFilter = "yyyy-MM-dd";

 				// If the logger DLL is compiled with DEBUG defined, you can also manipulate
 				// Queueing and Async.
 This is only really useful when including the shared source